Have you or someone close to you just been diagnosed with diabetes? To say that the news usually comes as a shock is an understatement.

 Diabetes education centres can be a great source of knowledge and skill-training.
 They also provide a wonderful opportunity to meet up with others who are living with diabetes, and share experiences and tips.
 Ask your diabetes healthcare professional about diabetes workshops in your region and for a referral to a diabetes education centre.

-People can live long and healthy lives by following their diabetes management guidelines.
-Focus on taking control of your condition by becoming as educated as possible about diabetes.
+People can live long and healthy lives by meeting their treatment goals.
+Focus on learning how to self-manage your condition by becoming as educated as possible about diabetes.

 Connect with others with diabetes through support groups, either online or in your community.
-You may find it helpful to read our article on this website entitled Tips to get community help with diabetes.
+Learn more about diabetes support in Canada.